mohamed17717/keyboard-actions/README.md

 const config = {
   element: document,           // The DOM element to attach the event listeners to
   logKeys: true,               // Whether to log key combinations to the console
-  keepDefault: false,          // Prevent default browser behavior for key events
+  keepDefault: true,          // Prevent default browser behavior for key events
   isAutoKeyOrdering: true,     // Automatically order key combinations
   preActionHook: () => {},     // Function to run before each key action
   postActionHook: () => {},    // Function to run after each key action